 How Do We Diagnose Food Allergies?

 The home-prepared diet is considered the gold standard elimination diet (Proverbio et al, 2010).
-You can buy commercial alternatives from your vet called hydrolysed protein diets but we always recommend at least starting by trying to do it yourself.
+Although commercial alternatives from your vet are easier, we always recommend at least starting by trying to do it yourself.
 Here’s how you do it…

 Step 1: Understand the theory